djagerif/comfort2mqtt/DOCS.md

 ⚠️ This entity does not update in real-time, it takes around 2 minutes to change state.

-Next you need to create an Automation that triggers on Home Assistant Restart and on Configuration.yaml file changes for MQTT as per below.
+Next you need to create an Automation that triggers on Home Assistant Restart and on Configuration.yaml file changes for MQTT entries as per below.

 To find your Add-on name for `service: hassio._restart` you can do a `ha ` query from the commandline interface and look for the `slug:` keyword or, after starting the Add-on, note the `Hostname` from the Add-on `Info` tab.